 Makes code look like written by a single person

-To the medium and long term having a solid code base that looks like written by the same person is good.
-Maintainability and evolution are easier because everyone tends to understand what’s written faster and clearer.
-It prevents bugs, makes the job more joyful for developers and accelerates the time to market of new features.
+To the medium and long term having a reliable code base that looks like written by the same person is excellent.
+Maintainability and evolution are easier because everyone tends to understand what’s written faster and more precise.
+It prevents bugs, makes the job more joyful for developers, and accelerates the time to market of new features.

 Gives visibility of your codebase health

 Is your code healthy?
 You won’t know until you measure it.
-A good way of doing so is to adding a step in your CI/CD pipeline to measure the evolution of your code health status.
-Better than that, you can take actions as soon as possible when you see its health to decay.
-Such actions may imply on creating technical debt cards in your board or even raise the issue during your agile retrospective or architecture committee meeting.
+An exciting way of doing so is to adding a step in your CI/CD pipeline to measure the evolution of your code health status.
+Better than that, you can take action as soon as possible when you see its health to decay.
+Such actions may imply on creating technical debit cards in your board or even raise the issue during your agile retrospective or architecture committee meeting.

 Spreads awareness and ownership over code quality

-Experienced developers can look into a couple of files and tell how easy is a software to change.
-They probably know where to look: are variables names descriptives? how many lines does a method take?
+Experienced developers can look into a diff and raise relevant issues about the proposed change.
+They probably know where to look: are variables names descriptives?
+How many lines does a method take?
 Is there any superclass?

-Well, not every employee will have this kind of look over the code.
-Especially newcomers.
-Having a linter to tell developers where code smells are is a good way to spread this knowledge and make the team responsible for the changes.
+But how about newcomers?
+The knowledge in a team is often heterogeneous.
+It means not every developer knows what to look over the code.
+Having a linter to tell where code smells are automatically is an excellent way to spread this knowledge and make the team responsible for the changes.

-Linters will help you get more productive and save you time and money.
-They will drive your team to better decisions (those oriented by data) and share ownership over the quality.
+Linters help you get more productive and save you time and money.
+They drive your team to better decisions (those oriented by data) and share ownership over the quality.

-SourceLevel allows you to configure almost 30 different linters to automatically run for each pull request opened by your team.
-It also provides you a nice dashboard with charts showing the results throughout your product’s lifecycle.
+In other words, SourceLevel does the tedious part of code review.
+It also provides you a friendly dashboard with charts showing the results throughout your product’s lifecycle.